srahul0502/Technical-Blog/cllf3yrf4000709l09sfp9oh9.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1692272383999/ba33ca2f-d6f3-4db0-8ca6-2ce6c56f0ca3.png align="center")

-* Now , we need a driver (VM or docker) to run the minikube , so we'll use docker as a driver to run the minikube
+* Now, we need a driver (VM or docker) to run the minikube, so we'll use docker as a driver to run the minikube

-* For this you have to give permission to docker , we have already given while installing docker but you can also use this:
+* For this you have to give permission to docker, we have already given while installing docker but you can also use this:

     ```bash
     sudo usermod -aG docker $USER & newgrp docker